Student guide to food safety and hygiene

 Now that you may be cooking more, it’s important to understand the basics of food hygiene so that you can stay safe and not let food poisoning affect your experience.

 Use this student guide to explore the basics of food hygiene and safety to protect yourself and those around you.

 Avoiding food poisoning at home

-Avoid food poisoning at home by understanding food safety and embedding good food hygiene practices in your home.
+Avoid food poisoning at home by understanding food safety and applying good food hygiene practices in your home.

 Understanding use-by and best before dates

 We know that when budgets are tight, food hygiene can slip.
 It might be tempting to eat food that is beyond the use-by date, but doing so puts you at increased risk of food poisoning.

 It’s important to know the difference between a use-by date and a best before date so that you can make safe food choices.
 Always check the label to make sure your food is in date and safe to eat.

 A use-by date on food is about safety.
 This is the most important date to remember.
 You can eat food until and on the use-by date but not after.
 You will see use-by dates on food that goes off quickly, such as meat products or ready-to-eat salads.